markjnkim/es_mod/03-javascript/content/lesson-4-objects.md

 console.log(Math.sqrt(25));
 ```

+> **Deep Dive:** There are plenty more math-related methods available.
+Skim over the [MDN web docs on Math](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math#Methods) to see what else is possible.

 The method that we're most interested in is `Math.random()`, but this can be tricky to use and understand.
 Let's warm up with `Math` by first using the `Math.max()` method.
 Given a series of numbers, this method will return the largest.

-Let's look at a few examples:
+Here are a few examples:

 ```js
 // prints 100